-David is a highly qualified and skilled workforce development practitioner and has over twenty years experience working with industry on skill development issues across a vast array of sectors.
-He has a deep understanding of training package design, structure, development and implementation through his current role and former role leading an Industry Training Advisory Board (ITAB) and as consultant to many Industry Skills Councils.
+David is a highly qualified and skilled workforce development practitioner and has over twenty years experience working with industry on skill development issues across a wide array of sectors.
+He has a deep understanding of training package design, structure, development and implementation through his current role and former role leading an Industry Training Advisory Board (ITAB) and as a consultant to many Industry Skills Councils.

 His business interests have pioneered technology use in education providing software that underpinned large scale public skill services such as Skilling Solutions Queensland, the Victorian Skill Store initiative and TradeSet – Trades Recognition Australia skills assessments of 457 migrants entering Australia.